 The most common side effect of INGREZZA is sleepiness (somnolence).
 Other side effects include changes in balance (balance problems, dizziness) or an increased risk of falls, headache, feelings of restlessness, dry mouth, constipation, and blurred vision.

 These are not all of the possible side effects of INGREZZA.
 Call your doctor for medical advice about side effects.
-You may report side effects to FDA at 1-800-FDA-1088.
+You are encouraged to report negative side effects of prescription drugs to the FDA.
+Visit MedWatch at www.fda.gov/medwatch or call 1-800-FDA-1088.